AnuonyamAmpofo/Gramophone-Frontend2/README.md

 //FOR Backend
-1)Create a 'change password' API
+(1)Create a 'change password' API
-2)Create a 'forgot password' API where they can use probably t
+(2)Create a 'forgot password' API where they can use probably t

+Make sure you check why the sp.user_id does not show the name for the instructor as it does for the student. -DOne

+The announcements on the student Dashboard should have 3 parts and justified space between - DONE

+*Create a Course Detail page that appears when the user clicks on the course card(only for instructors and admins)-
+    ~Should have
+        -Course Code
+        -Day
+        -Number of Students
+        -List of Students and session times (with the dropdown...)
+        -Announcements Section(which shows the list of announcements) -A small, "Post and Announcement section(with "title" and "Content" boxes )"

+*Create a part for individual comments for students by instructor and admin as well -
+    ~When the instructor clicks on the student in the list of students, a dropdown menu appears with the details of the student, and a portion for comments with a post comment button.